 To control for those factors, we will want to keep our hops stored inside a container with an oxygen barrier inside a cold, dark freezer.
 If we do that, we can expect hops to last for quite some time without having major issues.
 Of course, the quality of the hops before they are stored also matters quite a bit.

 Ideally, you would pick up a small vacuum sealer to minimize your hops’ contact with oxygen.
-You can pick these up surprisingly cheap on Amazon.
-This one is less than $25!

 For easy reference, I’ve created a table that will let you see at a glance how long hops should last under a variety of circumstances so let’s check that out now.